WordPress Automatic Updates: Staying in Control (Even with Your Host)

 Since its introduction in WordPress 3.7, the auto-update feature has been a double-edged sword.
-While it’s designed to keep your site secure and up-to-date, it can sometimes lead to unexpected issues if you’re unprepared.
+It keeps your site secure and up to date, but it can also break things if you’re not prepared.

-In this article, I will show you how to navigate WordPress’s automatic updates effectively.
+In this article, I show you how to take control of WordPress automatic updates.

 WordPress automatic updates

-The best way to control the automatic updates of WordPress is to modify the wp-config.php.
+The best way to control WordPress’s automatic updates is to modify wp-config.php.
 Usually, the wp-config.php is in the root folder of the public_html folder.

-You need to log in to your hosting company and get access to the file manager.
+You need to log in to your hosting provider and access the file manager.

 There are various options available.
 Here is an example of the file manager in CPanel.
-A lot of hosting companies are using CPanel.
+Many hosting companies use cPanel.

 CPanel file manager